 At RoadBotics, our systems are built on a base OpenStreetMap (OSM) layer to, as best as we can, provide you with your road data.
-There are several advantages in using OpenStreetMap, but it comes with certain limitations as well.
+There are several advantages of using OpenStreetMap, but it comes with certain limitations as well.
 One of the biggest challenges we face in this field comes from working with an outdated map.
 If roads have recently been built or changed in your area, how is someone from outside your community to know that?

 Do you know the last time someone updated your maps online?